Measurement of Space Charge Effects in the MicroBooNE LArTPC Using Cosmic Muons: Track Samples and Datasets

 Since the SCE impacts the electric field in the TPC and track reconstruction in three dimensions, knowledge of the three-dimensional information associated with tracks is necessary to constrain the effect.
 When cosmic ray muons are reconstructed in MicroBooNE, their positions along the drift direction are reconstructed with an offset proportional to the difference between the time when the track passes through the TPC and the TPC readout trigger time, as the charge takes a finite time to drift to the anode before any signals are observed.
 This quantity, referred to as $t_{0}$, enables determination of the true position of the track in the drift direction.
 While a variety of methods exist to determine $t_{0}$ for a given cosmic muon track, the $t_{0}$-tagging method used in the present work is briefly summarized below.

 The $t_{0}$-tagging method is visualized in figure~\ref{fig:t0tagging}.
 The track associated with each cosmic ray is reconstructed in three dimensions using the Pandora multi-algorithm pattern recognition software~\cite{Pandora} employed on TPC signals, either simulated or collected with the MicroBooNE detector.
-Pandora builds tracks by constructing two-dimensional clusters from proximate ``hits," which are distinct depositions of charge on wires.
-These two-dimensional clusters are combined across the three wire planes to form three-dimensional clusters of deposited charge, which are reconstructed into particle tracks if they are linelike in nature.
+Pandora builds tracks by constructing two-dimensional clusters from proximate ``hits,'' which are distinct depositions of charge on wires.
+These two-dimensional clusters are combined across the three wire planes to form three-dimensional clusters of deposited charge, which are reconstructed into particle tracks if they are line-like in nature.
 Cosmic rays are assumed to be through-going (passing through two faces of the TPC).
 This is a good assumption as the vast majority of cosmic rays have high enough momentum to pass through the TPC completely without stopping.
 Next, the track is required to either enter or exit through exactly one of four faces of the TPC: top (high $y$), bottom (low $y$), upstream (low $z$), or downstream (high $z$).
 If this condition is met, and the cosmic ray is through-going, the cosmic ray must either enter or exit through the anode or cathode.
-Depending on the angle that the reconstructed track makes in the $y-x$ plane (or $z-x$ plane), the cosmic ray is determined to be either ``anode piercing'' or ``cathode piercing'' (see figure~\ref{fig:t0tagging}), and the value of $t_{0}$ is assigned based upon the time associated with the signal on the waveform at the part of the track closest to either the anode or cathode, respectively.
+Depending on the angle that the reconstructed track makes in the $y-x$ plane (or $z-x$ plane), the cosmic ray is determined to be either ``anode piercing'' or ``cathode piercing'' (see figure~\ref{fig:t0tagging}), and the value of $t_{0}$ is assigned to the time associated with the signal peak on the waveform at the part of the track closest to either the anode or cathode, respectively.
 A ``flash'' of light seen in one or more of MicroBooNE's 32 eight-inch photomultiplier tubes (PMTs)~\cite{ubPMT} is required to be found at the same time as the determined $t_{0}$ value (within \SI{1}{{\micro}s}) in order to increase the purity of the $t_{0}$-tagging technique.
-Finally, the drift coordinate of the reconstructed track is adjusted accordingly using the known drift velocity ($v_{\mathrm{drift}}$) of ionization electrons in liquid argon at an electric field of \SI{273.9}{V/cm}, \SI{1.098}{mm/{\micro}s}~(see section~\ref{sec:method_driftvel}).
-Validations using Monte Carlo simulation and data-driven methods utilizing an external cosmic ray tagger~\cite{ubMuCS} have shown this $t_{0}$-tagging method reconstructs the track $t_{0}$ correctly $>$98\% of the time for anode-piercing tracks and $>$97\% of the time for cathode-piercing tracks.
+In principle, it may be possible to obtain the $t_{0}$ information for cosmic muon tracks using strictly the PMT flash information, though this is complicated for near-surface LArTPC detectors by the presence of many cosmic muon tracks in a single event and associated ambiguities with matching TPC tracks to PMT flashes (an active topic of research).